webplatform/docs/css/properties/background/index.md

 {{Flags}}
 {{Standardization_Status}}
 {{API_Name}}
 {{Summary_Section|The ‘background’ property is a shorthand property for setting most background properties at the same place in the style sheet.
 The number of comma-separated items defines the number of background layers.
-Given a valid declaration, for each layer the shorthand first sets the }}
+Given a valid declaration, for each layer the shorthand first sets the}}
 {{CSS Property
 |Initial value=[ <bg-layer> , ]* <final-bg-layer>
 |Applies to=see individual properties
 |Inherited=No
+|Media=visual
 |Animatable=No
 |Values=
 }}